tylertitsworth/5th-age-srd/Classes/Paladin.md

 You gain resist lightning and thunder 16+.

+#### Stormhammer

-**Stormhammer (Smite power):** You can throw your melee weapon to make your Smite Evil attack as a ranged attack against a nearby or far away enemy, using Strength and your melee WEAPON dice.
+You can throw your melee weapon to make your Smite Evil attack as a ranged attack against a nearby or far away enemy, using Strength and your melee WEAPON dice.
 The weapon returns to your hand.

-#### Champion Feat
+##### Champion Feat

 On a natural even hit, you can teleport to engage the target as a free action.